scccy/mcp-neo4j/servers/mcp-neo4j-data-modeling/README.md

 The server provides these resources:

-- `resource://init`
-   - Create an empty data model to start with
-   - Returns: Empty DataModel with no nodes or relationships

 - `resource://schema/node`
    - Get the JSON schema for a Node object
    - Returns: JSON schema defining the structure of a Node